sftpplus/sftpplus-docs/src/doc_source/standards/cryptography.rst

 This list provides maximum compatibility with existing deployments while avoiding deprecated ciphers.

-SFTPPlus uses the OpenSSL library provided by the operating system, with some exceptions, most notably Windows, macOS, and generic Linux.
+SFTPPlus uses the OpenSSL library provided by the Python `cryptography` module.
+To benefit from upstream security updates for the bundled OpenSSL library, keep your SFTPPlus deployments always updated.
-The OpenSSL version included in your operating system might not provide all the ciphers which are required by older SSL/TLS versions of the standard.
+This OpenSSL version might not provide all the ciphers which are required by older SSL/TLS versions of the standard.
 This is valid especially for cryptographic methods which in recent years were discovered to no longer be secured.